PlayingWColor/SponzaMobile/README.md

 I plan to include the .blend and .kra files if anyone wants to poke around, but I'm having issues with git lfs.

 Forked off of this repository - https://github.com/jimmiebergmann/Sponza

-\r\nI had to remove the fork to upload Git LFS files.
+I had to remove the fork to upload Git LFS files.

 Below is the Readme from that repository.